epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 Product executables can be linked with either archive versions or shared versions of EPICS libraries.
 Shared versions of system libraries will always be used in product linking.
-The deﬁnition of STATIC_BUILD (YES/NO) in base/conﬁgure/ CONFIG_SITE determines which EPICS libraries to use.
+The definition of STATIC_BUILD (YES/NO) in base/configure/ CONFIG_SITE determines which EPICS libraries to use.
 When STATIC_BUILD is NO, shared libraries will be used.
 (SHARED_LIBRARIES must be set to YES.)
-The default deﬁnition for STATIC_BUILD in the EPICS base CONFIG_SITE distribution ﬁle is NO. A STATIC_BUILD deﬁnition in a Makeﬁle will override the deﬁnition in CONFIG_SITE.Static builds may not be possible on all systems.
+The default definition for STATIC_BUILD in the EPICS base CONFIG_SITE distribution file is NO. A STATIC_BUILD definition in a Makefile will override the definition in CONFIG_SITE.Static builds may not be possible on all systems.
 For static builds, all nonsystem libraries must have an archive version, and this may not be true form all libraries.